EPIC Unites Industry and Education for Energy

 The Energy Production and Infrastructure Center (EPIC) at UNC Charlotte was formed in response to the need from industry to supply highly trained engineers qualified to meet the demands of the energy industry – through traditional and continuing education, and provide sustainable support the Carolina energy industry by increasing capacity and support for applied research.
 EPIC is a highly collaborative industry/education partnership that produces a technical workforce, advancements in technology for the global energy industry while supporting the Carolinas' multi-state economic and energy security.

-With more than 250 regional energy corporations that include Duke Energy, Siemens, AREVA, Westinghouse, the Electric Power Research Institute (EPRI), The Shaw Group, URS Washington Group, STEAG, and several others, that cooperate with EPIC is leading to the expansion of energy engineering studies in our classrooms.
-Part of what EPIC is doing is developing and implementing energy concentrations based on industry needs.
+With more than 250 regional energy corporations that include Duke Energy, Siemens, Framatome, Westinghouse, the Electric Power Research Institute (EPRI), and many others, EPIC is working to meet the needs of these organizations through the expansion of energy engineering studies in our classrooms and through the Energy Concentration.

 Industry involvement with EPIC is led through a board of advisors that oversees the center's strategy and helps build industry relations.
-A separate implementation team is working with the university to align curriculum to industry needs, assist in student projects and identify research topics.
-Keyes Niemer, a project manager for the Nuclear Division of The Shaw Group's Power Group, is a member of the implementation team and has been involved with EPIC since its inception three years ago.
-Shaw Group employs 27,000 people worldwide in energy engineering, procurement and construction work, 1,400 of those in Charlotte.
+A separate implementation team works to align curriculum to industry needs, assist in student projects, and identify research topics.

-Dhiaa Jamil is Duke Energy's group executive and chief nuclear officer, and chairman of the EPIC advisory board.
+Dhiaa Jamil is Duke Energy's Executive Vice President and Chief Operating Officer, and chairman of the EPIC advisory board.
 He is also a UNC Charlotte engineering alumnus.
-"EPIC will play a significant role in providing engineering students with the fundamentals for supporting power production and infrastructure design and maintenance," Jamil said.
-"EPIC will train students in power production fundamentals, which will reduce the time needed and costs associated with training new employees.
+"EPIC plays a significant role in providing engineering students with the fundamentals for supporting power production and infrastructure design and maintenance," Jamil said.
+"EPIC trains students in power production fundamentals, which will reduce the time needed and costs associated with training new employees.
 These graduates can start work with an understanding of the industry and associated work."

 Additionally, EPIC provides Duke Energy with a local partner for research opportunities, Jamil said.
-"This can include solving technology problems, as well as developing and improving existing technology, like a Smarter Grid.
-EPIC will also have a key role in expanding emphasis on renewable technology and will serve as a hub for renewables research."
+"This can include solving technology problems, as well as developing and improving existing technology, like a smarter grid.
+EPIC has a key role in expanding emphasis on renewable technology and serves as a hub for renewables research."

 "The U.S. will be rebuilding its energy infrastructure in the near future," Little said.
 "The pipeline of talent for this effort will come from our educational system.
 EPIC is a great opportunity for strengthening this educational system, and we're very interested in providing our support and guidance to make it successful."